-4.1.2 Tenure
+4.1.3 Tenure

-Paramount shall clearly delineate, using appropriate mapping, the surface interests that the company intends to secure through the Land Use Permit and/or other tenure arrangements for the proposed development.
+Paramount shall clearly delineate, using appropriate mapping, proposed and existing leases, land use permits and/or other tenure arrangements for the proposed development.

-4.1.3 Regulatory Regime
+4.1.4 Regulatory Regime

 Paramount shall provide a table summarizing relevant licenses, permits and other authorizations that are required, or require amendment to allow the proposed development to occur.
 This should include, for reference purposes, existing permits and other authorizations that remain in force, and do not require amendment to allow the proposed development to occur, and their respective durations.